PancakeBunny-finance/Bunny/docs/faq.rst

 Why am I getting failing transactions?
 ================================================

 Unfortunately this seems to be a common issue on the chain lately.
 Try increasing by 5 GWEI.
-When this happens it probably happens on PanCakeSwap or other projects as well.
-Use 18 to 20 GWEI.
+When this happens, it is probably happening on PancakeSwap (and other projects as well), and it is generally fine if you use 18-20 GWEI.

 What is Bunny’s Roadmap?
 ================================================